markjfine/nrsc5-dui/README.md

 tremendously impressed with what qwen3-coder and Claude Code have been able to do in regards to writing and debugging C/C++ code.
-I'm a huge fan of NRSC5 and NRSC5-DUI but I'm a Windows-based developer and don't have any dedicated Linux boxes set aside just to run NRSC5-DUI so I've been running it under the Windows Subsystem for Linux on Windows 11, AKA WSL.
+I'm a huge fan of NRSC5 and NRSC5-DUI but I'm a Windows-based developer and don't have any dedicated Linux boxes set aside just to run NRSC5-DUI so I've been running it under the Windows Subsystem for Linux on Windows 11, AKA WSLg.
 NRSC5-DUI would run for ~2-3 hours under WSL before the audio would start skipping and the interface would freeze so I decided to see if Claude Code could isolate and fix any problems with the python code since it was doing such an amazing job with C/C++ code.
 It did an amazing job of tracking down memory leaks, timer issues, image processing issues with PIL and PIXBUF, orphaned threads, pipe handling and network blocking issues.